 6. Pop your cake into the oven and bake for 20 – 30 minutes, or until a toothpick inserted in the center of your cake comes out clean.

 7. Remove the cake, and let it cool for 5 minutes, then flip your kugelhopf tin over onto a serving dish, and firmly bang the top several times, the more the merrier, to insure your cake will come out of the tin in one piece, then gently remove the tin, let it cool, and dig in!

 Be sure to tag me on Instagram @lets_brighten_up when you make this vegan maple cake.
 It honestly makes my day seeing your photos.

 Recipe To Try Next Time

 Next time be sure to try my super refreshing vegan summer rolls with a tamarind dipping sauce.
 SO insanely delicious.

+Or my heavenly baked vegan potato latkes.
 They taste even better than deep fried, and are healthier too!

 Until next time, have a bright day xx

 18 thoughts on “The Best Vegan Maple Cake You Have Ever Tried!”